 Refresh in this hot spring village with secluded outdoor hot baths that even include a mixed-gender bath.

-The walk is made up of several family-owned hot spring inns, and gets quite steep, which might be expected of the trailhead of the highest mountain in the Hokushin area.
-This popular area has tons of nature and culture spots.
-One of the most popular is Jigokudani Snow Monkey Park, where monkeys are famously seen bathing in spring baths.
+The walk is made up of a street of hot spring inns and local shops.
+As you get closer to the hot springs, it gets quite steep.
+This popular area of Japan is blanketed by heavy snow in the winter is an hour’s drive from Nagano’s Jigokudani Snow Monkey Park, where monkeys are famously seen bathing in spring baths.

 About the baths